-2. Detach the empty diluent syringe from the vial adapter by gently turning and pulling the syringe counterclockwise, leaving the contents in the XYNTHA vial with the vial adapter in place.
+2. Detach the empty diluent syringe from the vial adapter by gently turning and pulling the syringe counterclockwise, leaving the contents in the vial and the vial adapter in place.

-3. Reconstitute the XYNTHA SOLOFUSE using the instructions included with the product kit, remembering to remove most, but not all, of the air from the drug product chamber.
+3. Reconstitute the XYNTHA SOLOFUSE using the instructions described in Preparation and Reconstitution [see Dosage and Administration (2.2)].
+Remember to remove most, but not all, of the air from the drug product chamber.